 -Pulse until the florets become coarse granules that resemble rice.
 (Be careful not to overprocess, peeps, or you’ll end up with cauliflower mush.)
 Transfer the cauliflower rice to the bowl with the carrots.
 Repeat this process twice more until all of the cauliflower has been riced.
 (You should have about 6 cups of cauliflower-carrot rice.)

--Heat a large skillet over medium heat.
+-Heat the olive oil in a large skillet over medium heat.
 When hot, add the cauliflower and carrot rice, turmeric, cayenne, cumin, and a good pinch of salt.
 Cook for 2-3 minutes until the rice is just tender.
 Turn off the heat and stir in the lemon juice.